hihio112/MPR121_control/README.md

 # MPR121_control
-using FPGA(DE2-115), control the MPR121 sensor
+Using FPGA(DE2-115), control the MPR121 sensor through GPIO

+Check the result of MPR121, LED and PC using uart and QT